tc39/proposal-source-phase-imports/README.md

 proposal does.
 Also see
 https://github.com/tc39/proposal-import-assertions#follow-up-proposal-evaluator-attributes.

-**Q**: Are there use cases for this feature other than Web Assembly imports?
+**Q**: Are there use cases for this feature other than JS & Web Assembly imports?

-**A**: One way of thinking about import reflections is that they vary the representation of a module being imported.
-If JS itself ever wanted to reflect module imports at a higher level of abstraction that is something that might be enabled by this work, for example being able to import an unexecuted JS module object that could be passed around.
-Simiarly, any asset imports that might have different representations in JS would benefit from import reflection that vary the way in which the module is reflected through importing.

-**Q**: Would this proposal enable the importing of other languages directly as modules?

-**A**: While hosts may define import reflection, expanding the evaluation of arbitrary language syntax to the web is not seen as a motivating use case for this proposal.
+**A**: There may be scope to handle other types of module reflections or asset reflections, but the scope would be restricted only to reflections of the existing known type, as opposed to new type interpretations.
+E.g. hosts enabling custom source language support would not be a possibility of this proposal.

 **Q**: Why not just use `const module = await WebAssembly.compileStreaming(fetch(new URL("./module.wasm", import.meta.url)));`?